sfuhrm/radiorecorder/README.md

                                           option -list-station)
  -abort-after KB                        : Abort after writing the given amount
                                           of kilobytes to target drive.
- -cast (-c) VAL                         : Stream to the given chrome cast
+ -cast (-c) CASTDEVICE_TITLE            : Stream to the given chrome cast
                                           device.
+Use cast device title from
+                                          '-list-cast'.
  -client (-C) [JAVA_NET |               : Specify HTTP client to use. (default:
  APACHE_CLIENT_4 | APACHE_CLIENT_5]       APACHE_CLIENT_5)
- -directory (-d) DIR                    : Write to this directory. (default:
+ -directory (-d) DIR                    : Write recorded stream files to a
-                                          /home/fury)
+                                          folder hierarchy in this target
+                                          directory.
  -help (-h)                             : Show this command line help.
                                           (default: true)
  -limit (-l) COUNT                      : Limit of stations to download in